bcgsc/kollector/README.md

  `<seed.fa>` is the input transcript sequence in a form of FASTA file to recruit reads.

  `<read1.fa>` and `<read2.fa>` are the PET sequencing reads and could be in a form of FASTA/FASTQ files.
-All the input files could be gzipped.
+All the input files can be gzipped.
 ### Running Kollector Iteratively
 `kollector-multiple.sh` is a wrapper script for running Kollector iteratively with a large number of targets.
 After each iteration targets that are successfully assembled are removed from the input, while the failed ones are re-tried in then next iteration with a lower r value. `kollector-multiple.sh` is run with same arguments as `kollector.sh`, with two additional parameters:
 ```{r}